iams3cond/misc/assignments/assignment3/handout.md

 In this assignment you will write code to represent the mathematical notion of a directed acyclic graph (DAG) discussed in lecture.
-Along the way, you will construct a number of additional, generic classes to aid in the implementation of Kruskal's well known greedy algorithm for constructing minimal spanning trees (MSTs) -- which will ultimately be implemented on top of the graph class you write.
+Along the way, you will construct a number of additional classes to aid in the implementation of Kruskal's well known greedy algorithm for constructing minimal spanning trees (MSTs) -- which will ultimately be implemented on top of the graph class you write.

-This assignment is broken down into three phases.   //TODO TODO: four phases -- one of which is optional (for extra credit).
+This assignment is broken down into three phases, plus an optional fourth phase.

 ## Phase 1: implement a `DisjointSet` forest